XQEX/fullstack_g6/README.md

       - **BackEnd\src\api\utils** this folder contains all of the utility functions used in the API
       - **BackEnd\src\api\middleware** this folder contains all of the global middlewares used in the API, such as; authentication check, role check, and passport middleware
       - **BackEnd\src\api\websocket** this folder contains the websocket server setup, and it functions

+### API Routes(Briefly)
+  - **/api/users** use for requests that have something to do with user such as; getting users information, manipulating users information, registering, loggin in, loggin out, and deleting user
+  - **/api/admins** use for requests with users that have admin role such as; monitoring users status, and approving users membership proves
+  - **/api/vtubers** use for requests that have something to do with vtuber such as; getting vtubers information, adding, manipulating, and deleting vtubers(ADMIN)
+  - **/api/live-streams** use for requests that have something to do with live streams such as; getting live streams information, adding, manipulating and deleting vtuber's live streams(ADMIN)
+  - **/api/feelings/** use for requests that have something to do with feelings such as; adding, manipulating, and deleting feelings

 ## Setup database(& backend in the future)